 Refer to Note 4(11) for the accounting policies on valuation of inventories, Note 5(2) for uncertainty of accounting estimates and assumptions on inventory valuation and Note 6(4) for the details of the inventories.
-As of December 31, 2022, the inventories and allowance for valuation loss amounted to NT\$566,548 thousand and NT\$11,315 thousand, respectively.
+As of December 31, 2023, the inventories and allowance for valuation loss amounted to NT\$749,015 thousand and NT\$40,292 thousand, respectively.

 The Group is entrusted to manufacture consumer electronics products such as broadband communications and digital home entertainment according to customers' needs.
-As these types of electronics products and related inventories are especially susceptible to rapid technological changes, product specification changes and other market factors, there is a higher risk of inventories losing value or becoming obsolete.
+As these types of electronics products and related inventories are especially susceptible to technological changes, product specification changes and other market factors, there is a higher risk of inventories losing value or becoming obsolete.
 The Group measures inventories at the lower of cost and net realisable value.
-For inventories that are over a certain age and individually identified as obsolete, the net realisable value is determined based on historical data on inventory clearance and discount.

 Given that the amount of inventory is material, inventory items are voluminous, and determination of net realisable value of inventories that are individually identified as obsolete or damaged rely on management's subjective judgement, we considered the estimation of allowance for inventory valuation loss a key audit matter.